 While home decor seems like it's just about shopping, whom we choose to support can actually make a huge difference.
-One of the easiest ways to show ongoing solidarity with and support for the Black community — besides donating to causes such as Black Lives Matter, the ACLU, the NAACP, and Color of Change (just to name a few) — is by shopping at Black-owned lifestyle and home businesses as you decorate your home.
+One of the easiest ways to show ongoing solidarity with and support for the Black community — besides donating to causes such as the NAACP, the ACLU, and Color of Change (just to name a few) — is by shopping at Black-owned lifestyle and home businesses as you decorate your home.

 While there are endless shops we could include, these are just a few of our favorite home and lifestyle brands that sell everything from framed art, wall hangings, and throw pillows to furniture, candles, and linens.

 Bespoke Binny: Self-described as an "eclectic homeware brand rooted in African expression," this shop features bright and fun decor, including lamps, oven mitts, aprons, pillows, and more.